History of Courtney Love in Timeline

 January 2020: Receiving the Icon Award at the NME Awards

-August 2020: Hospitalization for Anemia
+August 2020: Hospitalization for Acute Anemia

 2020: Named one of the most influential singers

-March 2021: Hospitalization for Acute Anemia
+March 2021: Hospitalization and Recovery from Acute Anemia

 2021: Love launches From Her To Eternity initiative

-August 2022: Completion of Memoir 'The Girl with the Most Cake'
+August 2022: Completion of Memoir "The Girl with the Most Cake"

 2022: Unreleased Film Role